 Offering access to excellence in non-surgical and post-operative treatment options for a variety of orthopaedic concerns.
 From Physical Therapy to Hand Therapy, our practitioners give individualized care to each patient.

-With convenient locations in Maryland, DC and Virginia featuring state-of-the-art equipment, our therapy patients can find care near their home, office or somewhere in between.
+With convenient locations in Maryland, Washington DC and Virginia featuring state-of-the-art equipment, our therapy patients can find care near their home, office or somewhere in between.
 We accept most major insurance plans.
 Evaluation by a CAO physician is not a requirement for receiving treatment from our therapy team, but you may need a referral or prior authorization based on your plan.
 Contact your insurance carrier to learn more.

 Whether your injury is related to a chronic or acute pain, or rehab after a surgery, there are treatment options for you.
 Through Rehabilitation at CAO, you often have the choice to see a therapist in the same care center as your orthopaedic surgeon or, at a location that is most convenient for you.